turingschool/front-end-curriculum/lessons/module-3/react-router-v6.md

 <section class="note">
 ### Note

 React Router just released the newest version - `version 6`.
 This lesson has been updated to reflect the changes for v6.
 If you're looking for the v5 lesson, go [here](https://frontend.turing.edu/lessons/module-3/react-router-v6.html).
+Interested in upgrading your v5 app to v6?
+Start [here](https://reactrouter.com/docs/en/v6/upgrading/v5).
 </section>

 ## Learning Goals: